gallenc/opennms-integrations-play/websitemonitoring/README.md

 https://tmsearch.uspto.gov/bin/gate.exe?f=searchss&state=4805:2kzn4v.1.1

-Note that the url perameter state (state=4805:2kzn4v.1.1) is the session key which is unique to the user session and must be included in all search requests.
+Note that the url perameter state (state=4805:2kzn4v.1.1) is the session key which is unique to the user session and must be included in all search requests and the final logout.

 The Basic Word Mark Search page looks like this